-David Jungerman took an audio recorder to his court hearing and pressed “on.”
+Secret tape recordings can lead to unfortunate results.
+One gentleman, David Jungerman, took an audio recorder to his court hearing and pressed “on.”
 Unfortunately for Mr. Jungerman, he forgot to press “off.”
-After leaving court, he admitted to murdering a Kansas City attorney who had obtained a judgment against him – all while the recorder was still on.
+After leaving court, he admitted to murdering a Kansas City attorney who had obtained a judgment against him.
+All of this occured while the recorder was still on.
 Investigators later recovered it during a search, and Mr. Jungerman has been charged with murder.

-While this may well be the only time someone has accidentally recorded his own murder confession, there are other legal pitfalls for persons who secretly record conversations.
-Both federal and state laws apply to the use of recording equipment; breaking those laws can lead to criminal prosecution as well as civil liability (to the person who was improperly recorded).
+While this may well be the only time someone has accidentally recorded his own murder confession, there are other legal pitfalls for persons who make secret recordings.
+Both federal and state laws apply to the use of recording equipment.
+Breaking those laws can lead to criminal prosecution as well as civil liability (to the person improperly recorded).

 Under the federal eavesdropping statute, it generally is a crime to record conversations unless one of two exceptions applies: